-- 1. To prepare a CIF file, click on the \bigvee button next to the Report button. - At times, Olex2 might pop up a warning box that there is conflicting information in its various source files.
+- 1. To prepare a CIF file, click on the button next to the Report button. - 2.
+At times, Olex2 might pop up a warning box that there is conflicting information in its various source files.
 If that happens, simply click the correct entries, or type in your own user-supplied value to continue.
-In the case shown below, the correct option is given by "sad.abs" as "multi-scan".
-Simply click the entry for "multi-scan" to clear the conflict.
+Make sure that the filename.cif_od is in your folder.
+This has all the instrument and collection information.